How to Get Your California Drivers License

 - DL 44 – The state of California does not provide the DL 44 online.
 You MUST get this form either at the DMV, or by mail.
 To obtain a DL 44 by mail, call DMV’s automated phone service 24 hours a day, 7 days a week at (800) 777-0133.
 Original signatures are required on this form.
 Each DL 44 contains a unique barcode which must be scanned or keyed by a DMV employee.

 - You’ll need to submit a completed DL 44 (yours and your parents’ signatures must be on this form).
 Signing this form means you agree to submit to a chemical test to determine the alcohol or drug content of your blood when required by a peace officer.
 If you refuse to sign this statement, the DMV will not issue a permit or license.

 - Certificate of completion (Form OL 237) – Once you successfully complete our online course, we’ll send you your approved Form OL 237.
-This ensures the DMV that you have successfully graduated and are qualified to take the written permit exam.
+This ensures the California DMV that you have successfully graduated and are qualified to take the written permit exam.